Porskrog/Book-Project-The-Broken-Compass/manuscript/part2/Chapter-7-responsibility.md

 ## The Cost of Radical Responsibility

-Before you dismiss Yoshida's example as heroic but irrelevant to everyday leadership, consider this: Expanded responsibility always comes with a cost.
+Expanded responsibility always comes with a cost.
 The question isn't whether you'll pay; it's whether you'll pay willingly or involuntarily.

 Yoshida's radical responsibility came at profound personal cost:
 - He remained at the plant for weeks, sleeping only 2-3 hours per night